codecrusherindia/Codecrush-mindcare/README.md

 Status
 ------
 - Hackathon MVP in active development.
 Core frontend components and UX flows are the primary focus for the event; backend and extended features are planned for subsequent iterations.

-If you want a one‑paragraph blurb, use this:
-"Codecrush MindCare is a hackathon-built mental‑wellness prototype that helps users quickly log mood and journal entries, access short supportive resources, and build healthier habits.
-Designed to be fast, accessible, and privacy‑minded, the project uses a modular approach so deeper features (authentication, analytics, mobile support) can be added after the event."

-Would you like a short tagline or a two‑sentence pitch for a demo slide?